When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 The third option is the Pebble Aggregate, which includes accent stones, dyes, cement, and other materials.
 This type of aggregate is ideal for providing a natural look to your swimming pool.
 There are many colour options for you to select, and you also get a non-slip, textured surface.

-Yet another popular option that you can opt for is a Seashell Aggregate.
+Yet another popular option is a Seashell Aggregate.
 Seashells are generally included in pebble aggregates and provide a sparkling and smooth surface for your pool.

 Other types of aggregate finishes offer different kinds of textures and appearances.
 Their various constituents cause variation in pool aggregates.